bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit1.md

 single-entry visa!

-Note also that in addition of your passport and visa, while at the immigration desk, you may also be asked to provide the documents listed in
+Note also that in addition of your passport and visa, while at the immigration desk, you may be asked to provide the documents listed in
 [Visa exemption](#visa-exemption).